opencpu/opencpu-server/debian/readme.md

 That should print some info about the R session.

 ## Extra: enable AppArmor (**debian only**)

+__Update: If you are using Ubuntu or Debian 10 "Buster" or newer, AppArmor is enabled by default so you can skip this step.__

 OpenCPU uses AppArmor to enforce advanced security policies.
 AppArmor support is installed by default on Ubuntu, but in Debian we first need to enable it in the kernel.
 To do so, edit `/etc/default/grub` and add `security=apparmor` to the `GRUB_CMDLINE_LINUX` line.
 For example it would read: